-Apple takes one on the chin Get link Facebook Twitter Pinterest Email Other Apps September 16, 2007 Yeah, I know it's old news.
+Apple takes one on the chin Get link Facebook X Pinterest Email Other Apps September 16, 2007 Yeah, I know it's old news.
 But it still brings a smile to my face.
 NBC decided to pick up their toys and leave Apple's playground.
 Very Cartman and Southpark-ish.Embedded VideoPeople are speculating which party was more injured by the deal.
 Well, the last time I checked, NBC still has television as a distribution channel.
 And Apple doesn't produce a lick of content on it's own.
-But then again, I think they both suck for continuously giving consumers the shaft.Blogged with Flock Get link Facebook Twitter Pinterest Email Other Apps Comments
+But then again, I think they both suck for continuously giving consumers the shaft.Blogged with Flock Get link Facebook X Pinterest Email Other Apps Comments

 2017 Guide to Cord-Cutting - Episode 1: The "Free" content May 07, 2017 As a TV cord-cutter, I have gone mostly legit.
 One of my G+ buddies Keith Wilson , posted an article recently showing the drastic reduction in bittorrent traffic over the course of a decade.
 His question was, what happened to all the pirates???
 I have never believed that content piracy was about a lifestyle or philosophy.
 It's always been about ease of content acquisition.
 The classic example is pre-2000 Napster vs post-2010 Spotify.
 At it's peak, OG Napster was king of the pirate apps and there were virtually no legal alternatives.
 Today, pirating albums is trivially easy, but the vast majority of music consumers buy from iTunes or stream from Spotify.
 Why?
 Because the legal options are abundant and pervasive.
 Spotify works on my phone, car, home and work with zero friction and benefits like social sharing features, playlists and such.
 It's taken a while, but TV has reached a similar nexus.
-Barely five years ago, cord-cutting was synonymous with piracy.
-One of Read more
+Barely five years ago, cord-c...
+Read more

 Comments